Introduction to Shell Scripting

 This core session is designed to help new users at ACENET and the Digital Research Alliance of Canada get up and running.

-This workshop is designed for either new HPC users who are familiar with working in a Linux environment, but have not had experience with shell scripting, or for experienced users seeking to get more out of shell scripting.
+This workshop is designed for either new High Performance Computing (HPC) users who are familiar with working in a Linux environment, but have not had experience with shell scripting, or for experienced users seeking to get more out of shell scripting.
+It is one of the core courses to help users get up and running on ACENET and the Digital Research Alliance of Canada systems.

 This session will be delivered online.